eripe970/go-dsp-utils/README.md

 ## Details and background

-There is a code walk through with a lot of examples at medium...
+There is a code walk through with a lot of examples at medium <to add>.

 Example signal from http://www.paulvangent.com/